mskorkowski/relm4-store/book/examples/01-todo/03-task_list.md

 {{#include ../../../relm4-store-examples/examples/todo_1/view/task_list.rs:212:215}}
 ```

 In here we've named container handling our list of tasks.
-It's important so the component knows which element to provide to relm4's `Factory` generate method.
+It's important so the component knows which element to provide to relm4's `Factory::init_view` method.

 Rest is classic relm4.